Matia Island Marine State Park

-Matia Island Marine State Park is a 145-acre marine park with 20,676 feet of saltwater shoreline on the Strait of Georgia.
-The island is part of the San Juan National Wildlife Refuge.
-Under a mutual agreement between the U.S. Fish and Wildlife Service and the Washington State Parks and Recreation Commission, five acres at Rolfe Cove are available to boaters as a marine park.
+Accessible only by boat, Matia Island Marine State Park is a 145-acre marine park with 20,676 feet of saltwater shoreline on the Strait of Georgia.
+The island is part of the San Juan Islands National Wildlife Refuge.
+Under a mutual agreement between the U.S. Fish and Wildlife Service and the Washington State Parks and Recreation Commission, 5 acres at Rolfe Cove are available to boaters as a marine park.

-Matia Island is a federal wildlife refuge and has use restrictions different from most Washington State Parks.
-With the exception of the campground area at Rolfe Cove, the loop trail, and its beaches, the island is closed to public access and use to protect habitat and wildlife.
+Matia Island has use restrictions that are different from most Washington state parks.
+Fires are not allowed on the island.
+With the exception of the campground at Rolfe Cove, the loop trail and its beaches, the island is closed to public access and is used to protect habitat and wildlife.

 There is no potable water on Matia Island.
-The nearest potable water is on Sucia Island and is available from April - September.
+The nearest potable water is on Sucia Island and is available from April to September.
 There is no garbage service to the island.
-Visitors must pack-out what they pack-in.
+Visitors must pack out what they pack in.

 Open fires are not permitted on the island, even in the campground.
 Gas stoves may be used for cooking.
 Please check the campground bulletin board for current information.

 Located in San Juan County on Puget Sound, Matia Island has two buoys and one dock at Rolfe Cove.
 The dock is 64-feet long and provides 128-feet of overnight moorage.
-Dock removal begins in October and installation begins the end of March.
-All floats will be installed no later than May 1.
+The dock remains in place year-round.

 Pets are not permitted.